Amazon: Is this compounder on sale?

 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
 We do so by dividing the total long-term debt by earnings.
 Doing the calculation on Amazon, I can see that Amazon has 1,46 years earnings in debt.
 It is within the acceptable range, and I don't see debt being an issue when investing in Amazon.

 All right, we have gone through the numbers, potential and risk regarding Amazon, and now it is time for us to calculate a price for Amazon.
 To calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use an EPS of 2,80 (It is a bit lower than 2021 of 3,24 but higher than 2020 of 2,07).
+I chose to use an EPS of 2,80 (It is a bit lower than 2021 of 3,24 but higher than 2020 of 2,07.
+In 2022 EPS was negative).
 I chose an Estimated future EPS growth rate of 15 (which is the highest possible growth rate I use), Estimated future PE 30 (which the double of the growth rate, as the historically PE for Amazon has been higher) and we already have the minimum acceptable return rate on 15 %.
 Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $84, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Amazon at price of $42 (or lower obviously), if we use the Margin of Safety price.

 The last calculation is the PAYBACK TIME.
 I also described in "MY STRATEGY".
 However, with a negative free cash flow, it is not possible to make this calculation.